PRCWebDev/learning-javascript/README.md

 from multiple resources

-## 📈 26 - 27 March 2022
+## 📈 26 - 31 March 2022

-1. Learned about How JavaScript Works Behind The Scenes - part 1 ✅
+1. Learned about How JavaScript Works Behind The Scenes ✅

 - Source: [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) created by Jonas Schmedtmann.
 All credit goes to him 🙏